-Measuring the talent management function is vital to ensure that an organization effectively recruits and retains the best talent.
+Measuring recruitment metrics and the talent management function is vital to ensure that an organization effectively recruits and retains the best talent.
 When talent management is lacking, several problems can arise that affect the whole company and the bottom line, including:

 - Inefficient Recruitment Process: A poorly performing recruitment process can lead to a longer time-to-fill, higher cost-per-hire, and a lower applicant-to-hire ratio.
 The results?
 Fewer positions are filled, and more money is spent on talent acquisition than necessary.

 - High Turnover Rate: The Society for Human Resource Management (SHRM) reported that replacing an employee can cost a company six to nine months of an individual’s salary.
 (That’s around $30,000 for an employee who makes $60,000 annually.
 Ouch!)
 Learn the top reasons portfolio company employees quit and what you can do about it.

 - Lack of Diversity and Inclusion: Limited DEI initiatives can lead to a lack of different perspectives and ideas, negatively impacting decision-making and financial performance.
 Employers who foster and support a culture of DEI draw excellent applicants and, more importantly, retain them longer.
 According to Forbes, organizations with a strong DEI presence are five times likelier to foster an innovative attitude than those with less welcoming environments.